University of Kansas Edwards Campus: Academic profile

-The KU Edwards Campus offers a undergraduate degree completion and graduate programs.
+The KU Edwards Campus offers an undergraduate degree completion and graduate programs.
 U.S. News & World Report recognizes KU's public administration, overall education and special education.
-KU also consistently ranks among the best colleges in the nation for military veterans and transfer students.

 Johnson County Education Research Triangle sales tax

 In November 2008, Johnson County voters approved a local sales tax to fund a partnership between the University of Kansas and Kansas State University.
 The Johnson County Education Research Triangle (JCERT) is formed by KUEC, KU Medical Center and K-State-Olathe.
 The Triangle sales tax enabled the KU Edwards Campus to build the 75000 sqft BEST Building, which allowed the Campus to grow by 1,000 students and launch 10 new academic programs.
 By 2019, the Johnson County Education Research Triangle supports 27 degrees and certificate programs at KUEC, which grew 15 percent in the 2018–19 school year.

 KU Professional & Continuing Education

 KU Professional & Continuing Education (abbreviated KUPCE) is a program located at the KU Edwards Campus.